Best Practices for Your Favorite Garments

 WOOL fabric brings to mind cozy warmth.
 Some wools are scratchy giving some people the idea that they are "allergic" to wool.
 Although wool fiber comes from a variety of animal coats, not all wool's are scratchy but rather extremely soft.
 The wool fibers have crimps or curls which create pockets and gives the wool a spongy feel and creates insulation for the wearer.
 The outside surface of the fiber consists of a series of serrated scales which overlap each other much like the scales of a fish.
 Wool is the only fiber with such serration's which make it possible for the fibers to cling together and produce felt.
 The same serration's will also cling together tightly when wool is improperly washed and shrinks!
 Wool will not only return to its original position after being stretched or creased, it will absorb up to 30% of its weight in moisture without feeling damp.
 Its unique properties allow shaping and tailoring, making the wool the most popular fabric for tailoring fine garments.
 Wool is also dirt resistant, flame resistant, and, in many weaves, resists wear and tearing.

 A strong fiber that is resistant to crease and thus keeps it shape.
 Polyester melts at medium to high temperatures.
-Although many people dislike polyester, perhaps do to the double knit fad of the 1950, polyester remains a versatile and important man-made fabric.
+Although many people dislike polyester, perhaps due to the double knit fad of the 1950, polyester remains a versatile and important man-made fabric.
 Blends of polyester give cotton a permanent press property and extend the wear of these blended garments.

 Polyester is manufactured in many weights including fiber-fill used in pillows and upholstery.
 Threads spun from polyester fibers are strong, wear exceptionally well, and are used extensively in home sewing and manufactured sewing.